abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 A: These are qualities that usually arise in meditation as we develop a continuity of awareness and the mind becomes more and more settled, composed, and unified.
-The description of the first jhāna, or stage of absorption, includes *vitakka-vicāra*, or directed thought and evaluation, *pīti*, sukha, and *ekaggatā*, which is unification of mind.
+The description of the first *jhāna*, or stage of absorption, includes *vitakka-vicāra*, or directed thought and evaluation, *pīti*, sukha, and *ekaggatā*, which is unification of mind.